pcsmomo/docker-kubernetes/README.md

 > However, we will replace the mongodb container with a different solution soon. \
 > I guess it's MongoDB Atlas.

+> AWS setting part is always challenging, 18 minute lecture got me for almost 2 hours to complete the setting such as "145.
+Using EFS Volumes with ECS"

 ### 148. Moving to MongoDB Atlas

 > We can use the mongodb container for development and MongoDB Atlas for production. \